Image Image Image Image Image

 When light leaves, the visible is obscured.
 When a position changes, the previous view disappears.
 When not paying attention, a moment is missed.

 As I work with glass, I encounter diverse expressions of visible phenomena.
 These phenomena are everywhere in our daily lives wherever light interacts with glass—windows, household objects and fixtures.
 When a sunbeam enters a window, it is often scattered by small prisms.
-When a car passes by a window at night, the texture of the glass is projected on the wall with traces of the light pattern appearing and then instantaneously disappearing, creating a “trigger moment.”
-My interest lies with these so-called “trigger moments” as they shift awareness within a split second, its image remembered as if suspended in a daydream.
+When a car passes by a window at night, the texture of the glass is projected on the wall with traces of the light pattern appearing and then instantaneously disappearing, creating a trigger moment.
+My interest lies with these so-called trigger moment as they shift awareness within a split second, its image remembered as if suspended in a daydream.

 I incorporate light phenomena in my installation pieces.
 Instead of making simple objects, which the viewer looks at, I create experiences that surround the viewer and affect their senses, directly and broadly.
 By means of exaggeration, amplification, distortion and division, I seek to generate new perceptions.
 Viewers become part of the work as they interact with it and observe light.
 Glass is the net—with which I take the experience of light and share it with others.